kyleyates/kyleyates.github.io/_pages/projects.md

 nav_order: 6
 ---

-On this page, you'll find information on unpublished projects.
+On this page, you'll find information on unpublished projects that I have worked on in the past.

 ### Coding Theory Projects